What NOT to Pack in Your Carry-On Bag

 Most, but not all, tools are prohibited in carry-on luggage.
 If you’re planning on bringing your tools with you, you will most likely need to put them in checked luggage.
 You might not think of a hammer or drill bits as weapons, but TSA’s opinion differs.

 I think we can all agree that starting a fire on the airplane is not a good idea.

-Please leave all flammable chemicals and items at home.
-If you feel you must have fireworks, bleach or paint thinner on your vacation, buy them when you arrive.
+Camping gear used for fires and cooking, such as a camping stove, is considered flammable as well.
 TSA does say camp stoves “are allowed in carry-on or checked bags only if they are empty of all fuel and cleaned so that no fuel vapors or residue remain.”

-Remember that their standards for “cleaned” might be stricter than yours.
+Remember that their standards for “cleaned” might be stricter than yours, so if they detect even the tiniest amount, your camp stove could be confiscated.
 Check with TSA and the airline for rules and restrictions.
 If possible, get the equipment you need once you arrive to avoid the hassle.
-TSA does allow one book of safety matches in your carry-on, but matches are not allowed in your checked luggage.

-When traveling internationally, most countries prohibit you from bringing in meats, fruit, vegetables, plants, and other agricultural products.
 If you want to bring an apple as a snack, just make sure you eat it on the plane.
 Otherwise it will be confiscated on arrival, and you could find yourself facing an angry border agent.

 Certain countries, like Australia and New Zealand, are even more strict and won’t allow things like wooden souvenirs you may have picked up somewhere else.